WamdamProject/WaMDaM_Information_Model/old_ER_diagrams/ReadMe.md

 # Key WaMDaM schemas from inception in 2012

-Check out the history of the [different ER diagrams][1] using Microsoft Visio for earlier versions and and DbWrench or later ones.
+Check out the history of the [different ER diagrams][1] using Microsoft Visio for earlier versions and and DbWrench for later ones.
 The five key ER diagrams are below

 ## 5. Final Schema Nov 2017
 ![](/old_ER_diagrams/5.png)